 14. You've taken at least 10,000 pictures in the past four months and you're gonna need an external hard drive now.

 15. When you get home, those four months feel like the best dream you've ever had.
+You will not be able to start any story without the phrase "when I was living in Mexico/Ukraine/Russia/ China etc)

 Did you keep tally of how many sound familiar?
 Make sure you let us know!
 If you're missing your time living abroad, go follow the ILP Instagram and follow along with the current ILP volunteers (who knows, your kids may appear on there from time to time)!